-dDedup is a lightweight similarity-based deduplication engine for operational DBMSs that reduces both storage usage and the amount of data transferred for remote replication.
-Combining partial indexing and byte-level delta compression, dDedup achieves higher compression ratios than block-level compression and chunk-based deduplication while being memory efficient.
+dbDedup is a lightweight similarity-based deduplication engine for operational DBMSs that reduces both storage usage and the amount of data transferred for remote replication.
+Combining partial indexing and byte-level delta compression, dbDedup achieves higher compression ratios than block-level compression and chunkbased deduplication while being memory efficient.
 It uses novel encoding and caching mechanisms to avoid significant I/O overhead involved in accessing delta-encoded records.
-Experimental results with four real-world workloads show that dDedup is able to achieve up to $37 \times$ reduction ( $61 \times$ when combined with block-level compression) in storage size and replication traffic while imposing negligible overhead on DBMS performance.
+Experimental results with four real-world workloads show that dbDedup is able to achieve up to $37 \times$ reduction (61 × when combined with blocklevel compression) in storage size and replication traffic while imposing negligible overhead on DBMS performance.
+Acknowledgements: We would like to thank Keith Bostic for his guidance on the internals of WiredTiger.
+We thank the anonymous reviewers for helpful feedback on the paper.
+We also thank the members and companies of the PDL Consortium (including Broadcom, Citadel, Dell EMC, Facebook, Google, Hewlett-Packard Labs, Hitachi, Huawei, Intel, Microsoft Research, NetApp, Oracle, Samsung, Seagate, Tintri, Two Sigma, Uber, Veritas and Western Digital) for their interest, insights, feedback, and support.
+This research was sponsored in part by Intel as part of the Intel Science and Technology Center for Cloud Computing (ISTC-CC) and by MongoDB Incorporated.
+Experiments were enabled by generous hardware donations from Intel and NetApp.